Battle of Jankau: Aftermath

-Hearing of the defeat, by early May Ferdinand and his brother Archduke Leopold, had managed to assemble another army of some 15,000 men.
+By early May, Ferdinand and his brother Archduke Leopold had assembled another army of some 15,000 men.
 Although it could not match the Swedish veterans, 25 years of constant war had devastated the countryside, forcing all sides to spend more time foraging than fighting, and drastically reducing their ability to sustain campaigns.

-Lack of options meant Torstensson instead attacked Brno, which had an Imperial garrison of 1,500 under de Souches, a French Protestant exile.
-He was joined there by thousands of poorly equipped Transylvanian levies, whose presence simply worsened the supply issues, the besiegers ultimately losing over 8,000 men from disease, hunger, and desertion.
-With the opening of the 1645 to 1669 Cretan War, the Ottomans withdrew their support from Rákóczi; in return, Ferdinand renewed the Peace of Zsitvatorok, forcing the Transylvanians to make peace, and lifting the siege of Brno.
+Lack of options meant Torstensson instead attacked Brno, which had an Imperial garrison of 1,500 under the Huguenot exile, de Souches.
+He was joined by thousands of Transylvanian irregulars, whose presence simply worsened the supply issues, the besiegers ultimately losing over 8,000 men from disease, hunger, and desertion.
+The opening of the Cretan War meant the Ottomans ended support for Rákóczi in return for Ferdinand renewing the Peace of Zsitvatorok.
+This ended the Transylvanian revolt and lifting the siege of Brno.

-The end of the Danish war in favour of Sweden encouraged Torstensson to make one last attempt on Vienna, but by October, fewer than 10,000 Swedes faced 20,000 Imperialists.
-He retreated into Saxony, and relinquished command to Wrangel on 23 December; by February 1646, the Swedes had been totally expelled from Bohemia.
+The conclusion of the Danish war encouraged Torstensson to make one last attempt on Vienna, but by October he had fewer than 10,000 men.
+After retreating into Saxony, he relinquished command to Wrangel on 23 December and by February 1646, the Swedes had been expelled from Bohemia.

-However, Ferdinand could not also support his allies in Bavaria and Saxony.
-While the French campaign in Bavaria ended in stalemate, Torstensson's three part strategy finally proved its worth when Königsmarck advanced into Saxony.
+However, Ferdinand could not support his allies in Bavaria and Saxony.
+While the French campaign in Bavaria ended in stalemate, Torstensson's three-part strategy finally proved its worth when Königsmarck advanced into Saxony.
 Without hope of reinforcement, Elector John George agreed a six-month truce in September 1645.
 Accepting a military solution was no longer possible, Ferdinand instructed his representatives at Westphalia to begin serious negotiations.